michaelknap/favicon-hash-browser-extension/README.md

 # Favicon Hash for Shodan (Firefox Extension)
-This extension calculates the MurmurHash3 hash of website favicons and displays the results in a popup, suitable for searches on the Shodan Search Engine.
+This extension calculates the MurmurHash3 hash of an active tab's favicon and displays the result in a popup, suitable for searches on the Shodan Search Engine.

 ## Screenshot